 Since managers cannot be there to monitor every agent before, during and after a shift, an automated solution is the best way to combat the loss of productivity caused by time theft.
 With recurrent coaching and training and a workforce optimization solution, a contact center can mitigate this problem.

 Recently the International Customer Management Institute (ICMI) asked contact center leaders to name their biggest performance management challenge.
 The organization received a wide range of responses, all of which fit into four main areas of concern.

 If it’s time to review performance management at your contact center, these are the potential trouble spots that provide a logical place to start.
+1. Budgeting Time

 It’s difficult for some contact center managers to focus on the challenge of managing agents when there are so many other responsibilities that need to be handled.
 The task becomes further complicated with telecommuting employees.
 Automated workforce management can make a significant difference in collecting and analyzing employee data, so effective agent management can be achieved in less time.

 2. Consistent Performance